 Casting light in the shadows: combating child trafficking and slavery in Vietnam

-Coram International has been awarded funding from the Home Office’s Child Trafficking Protection Fund (CTPF) for a 2.5 year project that aims to help end the trafficking of children within and from Vietnam.
-Partnering with UNICEF Vietnam and Unicef UK, the project will carry out three streams of work:
+Coram International was awarded funding from the Home Office’s Child Trafficking Protection Fund (CTPF) for a 2.5 year project aiming to help end the trafficking of children within and from Vietnam.
+Partnering with UNICEF Vietnam and UNICEF UK, the project covered three streams of work:

-The funding enables the team and the partners, to acquire the much needed research-based evidence about the driving forces, patterns, trends and factors that put many children at risk from trafficking and slavery.
-The aim of the project is to strengthen multi-agency coordination, prevention and response for potential and actual victims through workshops and capacity building activities.
+The funding enabled the team and the partners, to acquire the much needed research-based evidence about the driving forces, patterns, trends and factors that put many children at risk from trafficking and slavery.
+The project aimed to strengthen multi-agency coordination, prevention and response for potential and actual victims through workshops and capacity building activities.

 The research report is available via this link.